tree-t/Dormmamu-X-Desktop/README.md

-# Gantu-desktop
+# Dormmamu-X-desktop
-Some configs for desktop of Gantu OS
+Some configs for desktop of Dormmomu-X